TRIPURA RAHASYA

 the Daityas and Yatudhanas (Asuras and Rakshasas);

-deliberation is the characteristic of the Devas (Gods), and
+deliberation is the characteristic of the Devas (Gods),

 therefore they are always happy.